Pagglait (soundtrack): Development

 Singh added that the producers wanted four songs as a sample first, but he was nervous in doing so due to his attempt on composition for the first time.
 Hence, he asked the producers to use the original songs he composed, if they liked it [or] might communicate with other composers to produce the songs, instead he will compose the background score.
 However the team liked the sample songs he produced and then Arijit decided to come up with an album of 24 tracks.

 All the songs were curated during the COVID-19 lockdown in India, where Arijit travelled to his native house in Murshidabad-Jiaganj block in West Bengal during his quarantine period.
 He set up his music studio with the minimal instruments he kept in store.
 The film had the first draft of the written script and the shot script, synchronised in the same pace, which made him felt easier as "he did not need a re-work on his compositions".
 The album had revisited and reprised versions of the soundtrack album, in his intention to introduce new artists who are vocally talented.
 As the director chose all voices for the album, the composer went with multiple renditions.
 Prominent lyricist Neelesh Misra, worked on the film's soundtrack after a four-year long break since Jagga Jasoos (2017); about the long hiatus, Misra said that "he could not connect with the entire process of lyric writing".

 The film had five female singers — Neeti Mohan, Himani Kapoor, Antara Mitra, Meghna Mishra, Chinmayi Sripada, Sumana Banerjee and Jhumpa Mondal — so as to surround the character Sandhya (Sanya Malhotra).
-Arijit's sister Amrita Singh also sung three tracks; the title track, "Phire Faqeera" and "Pagal" — which had rap versions crooned by Raftaar and Raja Kumari.
+Arijit's sister Amrita Singh also sung three tracks; the title track, "Phire Faqeera" and "Pagal" — which had rap segments crooned by Raftaar and Raja Kumari.
 Himani Kapoor who sang the track "Thode Kam Ajnabi" and its reprised version said that she was approached by Singh during August 2020, when he announced his debut as music director in the film.
 She was excited, and started working on the song during September 2020 in Chandigarh.
 During a live session before release, Himani stated about Arijit stated her inclusion in a hilarious manner saying "only a 'pagal' (mad) girl can sing a song for the film Pagglait".